mattwydra/discord_bots/README.md

 # Bot Collection

 Welcome to the **Bot Collection** repository!
-This project hosts a variety of Discord bots aimed at enhancing user experience with a range of features, from productivity to motivation and self-improvement.
+This project houses the code for a variety of Discord bots aimed at enhancing user experience with a range of features, from productivity to motivation and self-improvement.
 Below you’ll find a list of the bots in development, their current statuses, and links to detailed feature plans.

 ---